thrasher-corp/gocryptotrader/docs/EXCHANGE_API.md

 Each exchange supports public API endpoints which don't require any authentication (fetching ticker, orderbook, trade data) and also private API endpoints (which require authentication).
-Some examples include submitting, canceling and fetching open orders).
-To use the authenticated API endpoints, you'll need to set your API credentials in either the `config.json` file or when you initialise an exchange in your application, and also have the approriate key permissions set for the exchange.
+Some examples include submitting, cancelling and fetching open orders).
+To use the authenticated API endpoints, you'll need to set your API credentials in either the `config.json` file or when you initialise an exchange in your application, and also have the appropriate key permissions set for the exchange.
 Each exchange has a credentials validator which ensures that the API credentials supplied meet the requirements to make an authenticated request.